NativeScript/docs-v7/start/ns-setup-linux.md

 * Android SDK Build-tools 23.0.0 or a later stable official release
 * (Optional) Genymotion to expand your testing options

-## Environment Requirements
+You must also have the following two environment variables setup for Android development:

-* JAVA_HOME environment variable must be set
+* JAVA_HOME
-* ANDROID_HOME environment variable must be set
+* ANDROID_HOME

-## Setup
+## Advanced Setup Steps

-1. Run the terminal.
+Complete the following steps to setup NativeScript on your Linux development machine:

 1. Install the latest Node.js [0.10.x](https://nodejs.org/dist/latest-v0.10.x/), [0.12.x](https://nodejs.org/dist/latest-v0.12.x/), or [4.x](https://nodejs.org/dist/latest-v4.x/) stable official release.
 1. If you are running on a 64-bit system, install the runtime libraries for the ia32/i386 architecture.